Mooney's Bay Ski Centre at Terry Fox Athletic Facility

 - Classic or skate skiing lessons

-To book your private lesson, submit a Private Instruction Request Form [ PDF - 205 KB ] at Mooney's Bay Ski Centre.
-One of our trainers will contact you to discuss your goals and availability.
+To book your private lesson, submit a Private Instruction Request Form at Mooney's Bay Ski Centre or by email to TerryFoxAthletic@ottawa.ca.
+One of our instructors will contact you to discuss your goals and availability.
 For semi-private or small group lessons, all group members must pay at the same time to receive the discounted rate.

 City Wide Sports